 Inventory management control includes a scheduling capability that strongly emphasizes the significant resources, such as plant, machinery, and raw materials, which are crucial in producing finishing goods.

-MRP II generates the most precise and accurate data that can assist an individual in gaining firm control over the manufacturing process
+It generates the most precise and accurate data that can assist an individual in gaining firm control over the manufacturing process.

 Software Extension Capabilities

-Aside from the inventory and recovery control, other programs are also incorporated into the MRP II.
+Aside from inventory control and recovery, other programs are incorporated into the MRP II.

 Some of these programs are specifically designed to make the scheduling process more helpful.

-MRP II also comes with the in-built option for sale ordering processing.
+It also comes with an in-built option for sale ordering processing.
 In addition, stock recording and cost management accounting lie in their realm.